walkerrandolphsmith/fin/docs/final-report.md

 **Name:** Fin
 **Team:** Walker Smith

-Fin is a household financial coordination system that centralizes bills, budgets, and payment sources to bring clarity, control, and confidence to household money management.
+Fin is a household financial coordination system that centralizes bills, budgets, and payment sources to bring clarity to household money management.
 Unlike traditional budgeting apps that assume a single user manages everything, Fin recognizes that households often divide financial responsibilities among partners who specialize in bill payment, budget management, and investment planning.
-The system serves as a household financial operating system that enables partners to collaborate transparently and efficiently on their specialized roles while maintaining alignment toward shared financial goals.
+The system serves as a household financial planner that enables partners to collaborate transparently and efficiently on their specialized roles while maintaining alignment toward shared financial goals.

 ## 2. Final State and System Capabilities